Griatch/wordtrack/README.md

           finish on time:  1332
 ```

 ## Install

 You need git and Python 2.7.
+For plotting you also need matplotlib.

 Just `cd` to the place you want the program folder to end up and do